Updated: June 2020

 And finally, I will say this again and again: use fucking protection.
 Don’t be an idiot.
 Use protection, get tested regularly.
 And one more time, in case some people can’t read: USE PROTECTION, GET TESTED REGULARLY

-Living With It: Uncomfortable… especially when they stick a cotton swab up your peehole.
-Then you take some pills and it’s gone.
+Living With It: Uncomfortable…then you take some pills and it’s gone.

 Curable: Yes (2-4 Weeks)